“Finding” is the powerful story of how a young boy becomes his adoptive mother’s greatest spiritual teacher.

 This vulnerable and touching account highlights the interplay between desire and reality, denial and acceptance, struggle and enlightenment.
 As the minds of this mother and her extraordinary son awaken - Kim's through her Buddhist practice, and Keydell's through the science of neurofeedback - we witness the power of love and compassion to overcome even the greatest odds.

 My story is not unique but I hope can be helpful for many people.
 When I first adopted Keydell I was beginning a practice in Buddhism.
 I was looking for a teacher.
 Keydell became that teacher for me.
 He brought me lessons around compassion, empathy, unconditional love and showed me what it means to over come my "story" and his.
 I was blessed with an amazing childhood and he was not, but together we teach each other to tame our minds; the control tower of our actions, so we can each become our best self.
-My talks incorporate the themes of mindfulness, finding compassion for others in the face of a difficult relationship, what attachment disorder is and neuro-feedback and its benefits.
-Please call to schedule a time to talk as I love to get to know my audience before I design my presentation.
+I use my story as a backdrop in my motivational presentations so if you are interested please call to schedule a time to talk.
+I love to get to know my audience before I design my presentation.
 401-225-3553

 TEDx NewBedford Talk.
 November 2016- Click here to watch my talk